fsn1995/fsn1995.github.io/_posts/2021-01-27-GEE-toolbox-for-glacier.md

 ## 2 Greenland on GEE
 {% include gallery id="gallery2" caption="A simple tool to view Greenland related dataset (dem, MODIS albedo, 24h temperature).
 It's still under development" %}
 ## 3. iMakeGif
-{% include gallery id="gallery3" caption="3.1 Animation of monthly remote sensing data on Greenland." %}
+{% include gallery id="gallery3" caption="3.1 Animation of monthly remote sensing data on Greenland with gee python api and [geemap](https://geemap.org/)." %}

 This page is still under construction.
 Link to the source code will be available soon.
 Thanks a lot all the contributors of GEE.